demirantay/notebook/web-development/django/model-notes.md

 - Use `null=True` on only int,float fields and relation fields such as m2m one2m foreign key.

 - Except for boolean field you can use blank=True, never use it on boolean field.

+- Try to avoid using genericrelations

+## _meta API

+- For the most part u should use _meta tag in models it is not necessary but it is very useful in some cases such as:
+  - Get a list of models fields
+  - Get the class of a particular field for a model

+## Model managers